-The Company and its associates's main interest rate risk arises from borrowings with variable rates, which exposes the Company and its associates to cash flow interest rate risk.
-During March 31, 2025, March 31, 2024 and April 1, 2023, the Company and its associates's borrowings at variable rate were denominated in INR.
+The Company's main interest rate risk arises from borrowings with variable rates, which exposes the Company to cash flow interest rate risk.
+During March 31, 2025, March 31, 2024 and April 1, 2023, the Company's borrowings at variable rate were denominated in INR.

-The Company and its associates's fixed rate borrowings are carried at amortised cost.
+The Company's fixed rate borrowings are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107 (Financial Instruments: Disclosures), since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.